kacp-k01/BitOperationsExc_Circle_Cross_Game/README.md

-# BitOperationsExc_Circle_Cross_Game
+## Circle and Cross
 Circle and Cross game made only using loops and bitwise operations.
-GUI only in termianl for simplicity.
+GUI only in terminal for simplicity.
+## Purpose of this exercise
+To practice bitwise operations, such as AND, OR, >>, << and masking.